williamdemeo/Math700Homework/README.md

     (In quotes is your comment explaining, if possible, *why* the changes were made.)

-6. [Push][] your changes to the remote GitHub repository:
+6. On the due date of the assignment for which you're responsible, [Push][] your changes to the remote GitHub repository:

         git push origin master

     If you get errors, please let me know!

+	As soon as you push your changes to GitHub, they will be viewable by everyone.
+In order to give other students a chance to solve the problems on their own, please wait until the due date to push your solutions.

 ## Tips